blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 ### 10 Demon Treasure Horde
-The west side of the room is submerged in water, stairs leading up to some dwarven statues covered in loot.
+The west side of the room is submerged in water, stairs leading up to some titan statues covered in loot.
 This room contains the following:
 - Cursed items
 - Gold, jewelry, fine clothes
 - Evil magic items